DENT6823 Oral Medicine Clinical Practice III Part 1

 - This is the third-year clinical practice unit in Oral Medicine in the Doctor of Clinical Dentistry course.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 It provides advanced clinical experience in oral medicine.
 The case mix is selected to match the student's level of experience and expertise.
 Students undertake outplacements at other hospitals and units in Perth.
 Diagnostic histopathology is continued by means of studying selected cases.
 Students are required to manage all relevant aspects of the oral medicine cases referred to the Oral Health Centre of Western Australia (OHCWA).
 They spend 50 per cent of their time in this work.
 Completion of a logbook of cases seen on clinic and in the laboratory is mandatory.

-- Students are able to (1) evaluate, synthesise and apply diagnostic and therapeutic techniques in cases referred to OHCWA for oral medicine management; (2) demonstrate advanced problem-solving and diagnostic skills; (3) effectively instruct undergraduates and other healthcare professionals in the pertinent aspects of oral medicine; (4) become an independent specialist level practitioner in oral medicine; (5) demonstrate clinical leadership; and (6) use effective communication skills with colleagues, patients and the broader community; (7) display professional behaviour in the educational and clinical settings,; (8) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (9) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (10) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) evaluate, synthesise and apply diagnostic and therapeutic techniques in cases referred to OHCWA for oral medicine management; (2) demonstrate advanced problem-solving and diagnostic skills; (3) effectively instruct undergraduates and other healthcare professionals in the pertinent aspects of oral medicine; (4) become an independent specialist level practitioner in oral medicine; (5) demonstrate clinical leadership; (6) use effective communication skills with colleagues, patients and the broader community; (7) display professional behaviour in the educational and clinical settings,; (8) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (9) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (10) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) ongoing assessment–Direct Observation of Procedural Skills (DOPS, Mini-CEX); (2) logbook; and (3) oral examination (OSCE); and (4) professional behaviour assessment (failed component).
+- Indicative assessments in this unit are as follows: (1) ongoing assessment–Direct Observation of Procedural Skills (DOPS, Mini-CEX); (2) logbook; (3) oral examination (OSCE); and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.